Get care

 To request a reimbursement for a vaccine and/or a vaccine administration fee, please use the Vaccine and Administration Direct Member Reimbursement Form.
 This form is for Part D vaccines only and should not be used for Part B vaccines.

-Prior authorization and coverage determination for Part D drugs
+Prior authorization and coverage determinations for Part D drugs

 For certain drugs, you or your provider need to get approval from the plan before we will agree to cover the drug for you.
-This is called "prior authorization."
+This is called "prior authorization," "pre-approval," or "precertification".
 This is put in place to ensure medication safety and help guide appropriate use of certain drugs.
+If you do not get this approval, your drug might not be covered by the plan.

 Please reference your plan's formulary for a list of drugs that require prior authorization.